Yossi-Roset/AskAI/README.md

 - set the Origin to“oai.logsys.co.il”
 - check the following Directives: connect-src, object-src, script-src, font-src, style-src.
 - Click Add.
+- Repeat for https://api.openai.com to Enable OpenAI
+- Repeat for https://*.openai.azure.com to Enable AzureOpenAI
 - Now you can use the Ask AI under Extensions panel in the Sheet Editor.